confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 The `completed_on` column has the date and time when the migration finished.
 The `previous` column has the previous version applied.

-The `SCHEMA_VERSION` table will also keep track of every migration change (including undo changes), but with the difference that being a table the tool will see quickly if a schema version has been migrated or undone.
+The `SCHEMA_VERSION` table will also keep track of every migration change (including future work for undo changes), but with the difference that being a table the tool will see quickly if a schema version has been migrated or undone.
 It will also give us a quick view of the `CURRENT` state of the schema.
 The major advantage is that the tool will use pull queries in this materialized view to get the `CURRENT` state of the cluster.

-There is another reserved key `LATEST` that will point to the latest change applied (migrated or undone).
+There is another reserved key `LATEST` that will point to the latest change applied.
 This will be used by the tool to stream all changes up to the row that `LATEST` points, and stop.
 The `ksql-migrations info` command will use this to display information about the migrations that have been applied or undone.
 I cannot stream the `MIGRATION_EVENTS` or `SCHEMA_VERSION` directly because the tool does not know when to stop.

+*Note:*
+The below schema is designed so we support undo operations in the future.
+When an undo happens, the `CURRENT` key will point to the previous version found.

 This is the `CREATE` statement for the `SCHEMA_VERSION` table:
 ```sql